 Barbara Brittingham (Chair)

-Barbara Brittingham is Director/President of the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC) in Massachusetts.
+Barbara Brittingham is President of the Commission of the New England Commission of Higher Education (NECHE) in Massachusetts.

 She was founding dean of the College of Education at Zayed University in Dubai and Abu Dhabi, United Arab Emirates; and previously worked in Turkey as a consultant on a World Bank project.